hyperledger/indy-plenum/docs/source/message_requests.md

 - With the first message request for a ConsistencyProof the node is scheduling a new message request in config.ConsistencyProofTimeout for case the answer to the first request is not received.

 If the node has the quorum(n - f - 1) of LedgerStatuses or the quorum(f + 1) of ConsistencyProofs, scheduled request will be canceled.

+###ViewChange messages

+Loose a NewView message from primary.
+It is nessesary to finish a view change.
+A node requests NewView messages from all nodes in NEW_VIEW_TIMEOUT after a view change started.
+- If an answer is received from a primary is received the node uses them and finishes the view change.
+- Else it uses a quorum (f+1) of NewView responses from other nodes, finishes the view change and starts catchup.

+Loose a ViewChange message from primary.
+It is nessesary to finish a view change.
+A node requests missing ViewChange messages from all nodes after receiving a NewView message.
+- If an answer is received from an owner of requested ViewChange the node uses it and finishes the view change.
+- Else it uses a quorum (f+1) of ViewChange responses from other nodes and finishes the view change.